- The results of our 2018 Candidate Survey, showing the voting records and written responses of local, state, and federal political candidates.

 - The Rutland NAACP Complaint Form, if you would like help with an issue of discrimination, harassment, or bias.
 We do not provide legal council.

-Other organizations to help with discrimination, Bias Incidents, and Hate Crimes:
+Other organizations to help with discrimination, Bias Incidents, and Hate Crimes in Vermont:

 - The Vermont Human Resources Commission, where you can file a complaint for discrimination in housing, government employment, or places of “public accommodation” (including stores, schools, hospitals, and other public spaces).